Prices from £136,000Learn more

 Join CityClub Today to Receive:

-Kingston upon Hull, usually abbreviated to Hull, is a dark horse in the property investment world.
-Hull’s affordable prices, high rental yields, and increasing tenant demand indicate the signs of a property investment hotspot in 2022.
-In 2017, the city possessed the title of the UK Capital of Culture.
-Ever since, the city is basking in its renaissance period.
-There are several reasons why Hull presents a great, affordable route into property investment.
+Hull is certainly a dark horse in the property investment world.
+Affordable prices, high rental yields, and increasing tenant demand indicate signs of a property investment hotspot.
+Back in 2017, the city possessed the title of the UK Capital of Culture.
+Ever since Hull has been basking in its Renaissance period.
+From regeneration to its lead in renewable technology, there are many more reasons why Hull presents a great, affordable route to property investment.

 Historically, Hull is famous for being a busy port city.
 However, in recent years, Hull has rebranded itself as an innovative, modern city.
 Paving the way for sustainable living, Hull is home to the largest renewable energy hub in Europe.
 Over the last 8 years, a staggering £1.5bn of investment has been injected into regeneration projects.
 Hull’s City Plan aims to leverage its historic past, investing £27 million into transforming its fishing ports and turning them into world-class tourist destinations.